 Executive Order 13859 calls for Federal engagement in the development of technical standards and related tools in support of reliable, robust, and trustworthy systems that use AI technologies.
 To promote innovation, use, and adoption of AI applications, standards could address many technical aspects, such as AI performance, measurement, safety, security, privacy, interoperability, robustness, trustworthiness, and governance.
 Moreover, Federal engagement with the private sector on the development of voluntary consensus standards will help agencies develop expertise in AI and identify practical standards for use in regulation.
-As directed by E.O.
-13859, the National Institute of Standards and Technology (NIST) developed a plan for Federal engagement in AI standards.14 Agencies should use this plan to direct their involvement in AI standards development relevant to their authorities.
+As directed by Executive Order 13859, the National Institute of Standards and Technology (NIST) developed a plan for Federal engagement in AI standards.17 Agencies should use this plan to direct their involvement in AI standards development relevant to their authorities.

-When engaging with private sector standard-setting organizations, agencies should adhere to OMB Circular A-119, "Federal Participation in the Development and Use of Voluntary Consensus Standards and in Conformity Assessment Activities."
-Consistent with Section 12(d)(1) of the National Technology Transfer and Advancement Act of 1995, all Federal agencies must use voluntary consensus standards in place of government-unique standards in their procurement and regulatory activities, except where inconsistent with law or otherwise impractical.
-16
+When engaging with private sector standard-setting organizations, agencies should adhere to OMB Circular A-119.
+Consistent with Section 12(d)(1) of the National Technology Transfer and Advancement Act of 1995, all Federal agencies must use voluntary consensus standards in place of government-unique standards in their procurement and regulatory activities, except where inconsistent with law or otherwise impractical.18

-Agencies should also consider effective approaches to conformity assessment for AI applications.
+When appropriate, agencies may also leverage the work of standards bodies and independent organizations that have extensive experience in managing conformity assessment programs and who have conformity assessment or certification programs in AI.
 Conformity assessment procedures provide a means of enhancing the confidence that the products, services, systems, persons, or bodies have specifically required characteristics, and that these characteristics are consistent from product to product, service to service, system to system, and in similar scenarios.
-Agencies should rely on the guidance in NIST publications to understand conformity assessment concepts 17 and to use conformity assessment in an effective and efficient manner that meets agency requirements.
-18
+Agencies should rely on the guidance in NIST publications to understand conformity assessment concepts19 and to use conformity assessment in an effective and efficient manner that meets agency requirements.20